datreeio/datree-orb/README.md

   },
 ]
 ```

-\*Path to a json file is also supported
+- ### file_path
+An optinal pramater for a json file path instead of the 'payload' parameter